CodeOptimization/bigdata/mapreduceReview.md

 ### Counter
 Counter is a facility for MapReduce applications to report its statistics.
 Mapper and Reducer implementations can use the Counter to report statistics.
 Hadoop MapReduce comes bundled with a library of generally useful mappers, reducers, and partitioners.

+### Job
+*__Job__* represents a MapReduce job configuration.
+Job is typically used to specify the Mapper, combiner (if any), Partitioner, Reducer, InputFormat, OutputFormat implementations.

 Reference:
   * https://hadoop.apache.org/docs/r2.8.0/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#InputSplit